 No longer relevant.
-I was never expert in this field before it was largely subsumed into CNNs.
+I was never expert in this field before it was largely subsumed into convnets.
 But some of the software links are handy for some stuff.
-Occasionally I want to remember how optical flow works, for reasons.
-See also artificial neural network, Markov random fields, synestizer and random forests.
+Occasionally I want to remember how optical flow works, for reasons, or want a driver to plug a webcam into a convnet.

 awesome computer vision is an online list of CV resources far more comprehensive than mine.